DylanMannKrzisnik/MiCM_W2021_Jupyter/README.md

 The outline of this workshop is:

-1. Overall view of Jupyter notebooks
+1. Overview of Jupyter notebooks
 1. Basics of BASH
 1. Basics of Python
 1. Application: EEG analysis using ICA & PCA